Craig Jones: Chief Executive

 Craig Jones joined the Royal Osteoporosis Society from the Advertising Standards Authority, where he was Director of Communications.

 Craig has held leadership roles in membership and regulatory bodies over the last decade and sits on the Board of the Royal College of Anaesthetists.
 He also serves as a Lay Member of the National Organ Donation Committee at NHS Blood and Transplant.

 Craig practised as a government lawyer in the Home Office and, in 2006, he applied his experience of advocacy to leading a children’s charity’s successful campaign for new investment in socially excluded young people.
 Following that outcome, he was invited by a Cabinet Minister to oversee stakeholder engagement for the Equality Act.

-Francesca Thompson: Acting CEO (until March 2020) and Executive Director - Clinical and Operations
+Francesca Thompson: Executive Director - Clinical and Operations

 I have huge ambition for the Royal Osteoporosis Society, and am excited about the many opportunities that lie ahead.
 I will do everything within my grasp to see our vision of a future without osteoporosis fulfilled